-Polished glass has been at the center of imaging systems for centuries.
-Their precise curvature enables lenses to focus light and produce sharp images, whether the object in view is a single cell, the page of a book, or a far-off galaxy.
-Changing focus to see clearly at all these scales typically requires physically moving the zoom lens, by tilting, sliding, or otherwise shifting the lens, usually with the help of mechanical parts that add to the bulk of microscopes and telescopes.
+For centuries, polished glass has been at the heart of imaging systems.
+Lenses’ precise curvature allows them to focus light and produce sharp images, whether the object in view is a single cell, a book page, or a distant galaxy.
+To see clearly at all of these scales, the zoom lens must be physically moved by tilting, sliding, or otherwise shifting the lens, usually with the assistance of mechanical parts that add to the bulk of microscopes and telescopes.

-Now engineers have fabricated a tunable zoom lens (metalens) that can focus on objects at multiple depths, without changes to its physical position or shape.
-The tunable lens is made not of solid glass but of a transparent “phase-changing” material that, after heating, can rearrange its atomic structure and thereby change the way the material interacts with light.
+Engineers have now created a tunable zoom lens (metalens) that can focus on objects at various depths without changing their physical position or shape.
+The tunable lens is made of a transparent “phase-changing” material that, when heated, can rearrange its atomic structure, changing how the material interacts with light.

-The zoom lens can tune its focus without the need for bulky mechanical elements.
-The novel design, which currently images within the infrared band, may enable more nimble optical devices, such as miniature heat scopes for drones, ultracompact thermal cameras for cellphones, and low-profile night-vision goggles.
+The zoom lens’s focus can be adjusted without using bulky mechanical elements.
+The novel design, which currently images in the infrared band, could pave the way for more agile optical devices such as miniature heat scopes for drones, ultracompact thermal cameras for cellphones, and low-profile night-vision goggles.